 - Susie’s Nature Bars are another good option.
 The calories are just over 265; and they are good sources of protein and fiber, about 6g each or more.
 But their fiber is extremely high quality nuts and seeds, with a variety of fruit binders.
 They are delicious and fresh!

 Just remember, a good protein snack such as an energy bar should be about 6-20g of protein; whereas a good source of protein for a meal should be 3oz meat or 30g protein as a “full meal bar.”
 Don’t forget, your good food choices will make it or break it for you on your personal program!

 Need help getting set up on a personal plan or figuring out some go-to pre- and post-workout foods?
 Let us help!
 Just let us know a little bit about your goals and we can get started!

 What are your favorite pre- and post-workout snacks?
 Tell us in the comments!

-Written by Rita Larsen, RD, CD, Nutrition Educator and Diet Counselor at Elite Sports Clubs
+Written by Rita Larsen, RD, CD, Former Nutrition Educator and Diet Counselor at Elite Sports Clubs